Hamida Zakariya

-Hamida Zakariya Esma'il was the first women judge in South Yemen, Yemen, and the Arab World.
+Hamida Zakariya Esma'il was the first female judge in South Yemen, Yemen, and the Arab World.

 Education and career

 Zakariya had a law degree from Cairo University and in 1970 worked at the South Yemen Ministry of Justice as a legal councilor.

 In 1971, at the age of 27, Zakaria was appointed as a judge at the Court of Assizes, in Aden.
 Her appointment made her the first woman judge in the Arab world.

 Personal life

 Zakariya was married and was a mother.
 She died prior to 2015.